Kirby School District 140 owns and operates its own transportation system.

 - Live one and one-half (1.5) miles or more from the school they attend, free of charge.

-- Are in grades Kindergarten through eighth grade and live between seven-tenths (.7) and one and one-half 1.5) miles from the school they attend, at an annual fee established by the Board of Education of Kirby School District 140.
+- Are in grades Kindergarten through eighth grade and live between seven-tenths (.7) and under one and one-half 1.5) miles from the school they attend, at an annual fee established by the Board of Education of Kirby School District 140.

 Transportation for students to and from child care providers will be provided under certain conditions.
 Please contact the Transportation Department at 708-532-8539 for details.